Team

 Jobs

-4 postdoctoral fellowships
+2 postdoctoral fellowships

-- 1 postdoc fellowship: a public call is announced to award 1 postdoc fellowship (24 months renewable) titled "Neuronormativity in the knowledge society".
+• 1 postdoc fellowship: a public call is announced to award 1 postdoc fellowship (24 months renewable) titled "Neuronormativity in the knowledge society".
 The expected starting date is approximately October 15th, 2025.
 The research fellowship amounts to Euro 38.574,18 per year (gross to the recipient).
 The research fellow will work closely with the PI, Prof. Matteo Pasquinelli, and with the AI MODELS team.
 The research project investigates the genealogy of neuronormativity, tracing its roots from the colonial past of the Western world to its role within the paradigms of the knowledge society and its operative dimension in forms of knowledge automation, such as AI.
 The first part of the project reconstructs the history of practices, procedures, and techniques used to measure cognitive abilities and disabilities, and the way they often predate technological development.
 From this perspective, the history of information technologies will be examined, addressing cognitive metrics in terms of their social and economic implications.
 The second part of the project focuses on the history of models of the mind and the circulation of ideas and practices among philosophy, psychotherapy, cognitive science, and artificial intelligence in the 20th century.
 It explores how models of the mind are implicit in practices of neuronormativity and, conversely, how social norms invisibly constitute different philosophies of the mind.

+• 1 short-term research fellowship: a public call is announced to award 1 research fellowship (12 months) titled "Knowledge extractivism and socialisation: A perspective from the Global South on the new AI infrastructures".
+The expected starting date is approximately 15th September, 2025.
+The research fellowship amounts to Euro 13,500.00 per year.
+The research fellow will work closely with the PI, Prof. Matteo Pasquinelli, and the AI MODELS team.
 The research will consist studying the development of AI platforms in contemporary India with a focus on platforms and monopolies that extract data from traditional forms of knowledge and areas of production ranging from agriculture and small-scale industry to informal work and gig economy.
 The short research fellow will also support the organization of a seminar.
 The research findings will contribute to the production of an academic article.

-Call for short-term research fellowship application (deadline: August 22nd, 2025 at noon - 12.00 Rome CET) 1 postdoc fellowship: a public call is announced to award 1 postdoc fellowship (12 months renewable) titled "Models of Collective Intelligence".
+• 1 postdoc fellowship: a public call is announced to award 1 postdoc fellowship (12 months renewable) titled "Models of Collective Intelligence".
 The expected starting date is approximately February 1st, 2025.
 The research fellowship amounts to Euro 24,450.00 per year (gross to the recipient).
-The research fellow will work closely with the PI, Prof. Matteo Pasquinelli, and in detail:
+The research fellow will work closely with the PI, Prof. Matteo Pasquinelli, and in detail: 1) conducting research on the history and epistemology of the models of collective intelligence; 2) compiling, under the PI's supervision, a database of scientific literature; 3) co-organizing with the PI an international symposium in English titled "Models of Collective Intelligence"; 4) editing the proceedings of the symposium for an anthology in English.

 Call for postdoc fellowship application (deadine: December 12th, 2024 at noon - 12:00 Rome CET)

-- 3 PhD fellowships are available in history, philosophy, and critical studies of artificial intelligence (AI) in the historical context of the definitions of intelligence and mental disability.
+• 3 PhD fellowships are available in history, philosophy, and critical studies of artificial intelligence (AI) in the historical context of the definitions of intelligence and mental disability.
 Two fellowships are open to proposals in the fields of natural and cognitive science epistemology, contemporary philosophy and psychoanalysis, philosophy of language, semiotics, literary studies, translation studies, psychology of learning, and critical pedagogy.
 One fellowship supports a research of historical epistemology on the intellectual world of early AI, connectionism, and psychometrics.

 Call for PhD fellowships application (deadline: May 23rd, 2024)